top of page

 Variety of orthotics with different top covers

 By understanding the unique properties of each material, you’ll make informed decisions when prescribing foot orthotics for your patients.
+Tracy Winchester, our resident Director of Orthotics, shares some insights into making the proper top cover material selection for your patients.

 1. Neoprene: